-Our sixth annual usage report on the qualified small employer health reimbursement arrangement (QSEHRA) is here!
+Our seventh annual usage report on the qualified small employer health reimbursement arrangement (QSEHRA) is here!

-As the first organization to offer a cloud-based QSEHRA administration platform, PeopleKeep has reported on how employers use their benefits every year since the launch of the QSEHRA.
-This year's report details how thousands of small businesses and nonprofits from across the U.S. used their QSEHRA benefit in 2022.
+As the first organization to offer a cloud-based QSEHRA administration platform, PeopleKeep has reported on how employers use their benefits annually since the launch of the benefit in 2017.
+This year’s report details how thousands of small businesses and nonprofits across the U.S. used and designed their QSEHRA benefit in 2023.

 - The average monthly QSEHRA allowance

 - The average monthly allowance by family status